clebert/cybernaut/docs/api-reference/interfaces/test.md

 const {browser, it, test} = require('cybernaut');

 test('foo', async t => {
-  // Throws an error if the condition isn't met await t.assert(browser.pageTitle, it.should.contain('bar'));
+  // The following expression throws an error if the condition isn't met. await t.assert(browser.pageTitle, it.should.contain('bar'));
 });
 ```